-was designated Brookline’s Sister City in 1987.
-Twenty six years later the relationship continues to grow and expanded.
-Today we are involved in a number of new and ongoing projects.
+Quezalguaque, Nicaragua was designated Brookline’s Sister City in 1987.
+Thirty-five years later the relationship continues to grow and expand.
+Today the Brookline Quezalguaque Sister City Project is involved in many different projects.

-- Education including the first computer classroom in a public school in the region.
+- the first computer classrooms in the region

-Donatiuons to support BQSCP projects in Quezalguaque are primarily a result of the generosity of the residents on Brookline.
-In addition, the BQSCP has received contirbutions from Brookline Rotary, All Saints Parish, Saint Mary's Parish, Friends of the Brookline Libraries, Friends of Brookline Public Health, International Medical Equipment Collabortive (IMEC), Sister and Johnny Foundation, and Fundación Sueños (The Dreams Project).
+Funding to support BQSCP projects in Quezalguaque are primarily a result of the generosity of the residents of Brookline.
+In addition, BQSCP has received contributions from Brookline Rotary, All Saints Parish, Saint Mary of the Assumption Parish, Friends of the Brookline Libraries, Friends of Brookline Public Health, Sister and Johnny Foundation, Temple Ohabei Shalom, and Fundación Sueños (The Dreams Project).

 More than 250 Brookline residents have visited Quezalguaque.
-If you’re interested in learning more about the BQSCP visit our history and projects pages.
+If you’re interested in learning more about the BQSCP visit our Recent News, History and Projects pages.
 If you would like to become involved in our health care, education or other projects, please contact us at firstname.lastname@example.org and visit us on Facebook.